 One aspect I think many miss in the discussion of the family tree project in classrooms is that research has shown that severe trauma alters the genetics of a person and they pass on that trauma to future generations.

-Understanding how trauma can be passed down through the family only highlights the importance of modernizing the traditional family tree project.
+Understanding intergenerational trauma and how trauma can be passed down through the family only highlights the importance of modernizing the traditional family tree project.

 No child should ever be forced to do a traditional Family Tree Project for the classroom.
 Especially those that have nontraditional backgrounds or have experienced ACEs (Adverse Childhood Experiences).
 The goals of the assignment can be easily achieved using a number of different projects.
 All while supporting our most vulnerable students.